ganelson/inform-evolution/proposals/0030-extension-examples-and-testing.md

 `-show-i7` prints out what the `inform7` compiler printed to the console when it compiled the source text.

+`-show-log` prints out the debugging log recorded by the `inform7` compiler as it ran.
+You can also affect what goes into the debugging log by putting the name of a "debugging log aspect" into the global intest variable `$$LOG`.
+For example, `-set 'LOG=implications' -show-log AccessAllAreas` runs the test `AccessAllAreas` and prints out the debugging log with implications tracing included.
+For a list of valid values of `$$LOG`, see the foot of the debugging log, which always shows the possible aspects used and not used.
+Be warned that this can sometimes produce a lot of output: `-set 'LOG=predicate-calculus'`, for example, is not for the faint-hearted.

 `-show-i6` prints out what the `inform6` compiler subsequently printed to the console when it constructed the final story file.
 This only works if the test makes a Z-machine or Glulx story file.

+`-show-inter` prints out the textual form of the intermediate ("inter") representation of the program.
+This produces a lot of output, so only use this option when indirecting the output somewhere.

+`-show-inform6` prints out the Inform 6 source code output by the `inform7` compiler.
+This only works if the test compiles via `inform6`, and it produces a lot of output, so only use this option when indirecting the output somewhere.

+`-show-c` prints out the C source code output by the `inform7` compiler.
+This only works if the test compiles via C, and it produces a lot of output, so only use this option when indirecting the output somewhere.

 `-show-cc` prints out what the C compiler subsequently printed to the console when it constructed the final executable.
 This only works if the test